 SOWK5214-WC/O Social Justice & Social Work

-Mackenzie Street, Ambiguity of Faith and Reason: Individual Accounts of Christian Physicians' Support for MAiD (2020-2022)
+Ambiguity of Faith and Reason: Individual Accounts of Christian Support for Medical Assistance in Dying and Their Experiences (2022)

-Breanna Sweers, Spirituality and Substance Use: Indigenous Healing in Northern Ontario (2019-2021)
+Spirituality and Substance Use: Indigenous Healing in Northwestern Ontario (2021)

 ACTIVE RESEARCH PROJECTS

-This is a SSHRC IDG-funded (2020-2022) study on understanding how evangelical faith-based organizations manage two potentially competing mandates - the first to serve the most vulnerable populations and the second to bring followers into the fold of evangelical Christianity.
-This is a continuation of a line of inquiry I started during my doctoral research (see Gokani, 2021; Gokani & Caragata, 2020; 2021 below).
+This is a SSHRC IDG-funded (2020-2023) study to understand how evangelical faith-based social service organizations manage two mandates - the first to serve the most vulnerable populations and the second to bring followers into the fold of evangelical Christianity.

-This is a SSHRC PEG-funded (2021-2022) study in partnership with the Thunder Bay District Social Services Administration Board and Dr. Schiff (Health Sciences), Dr. Mago (Computer Science), and Dr. Hay (History).
-The project takes place against a startling fact: that about 2/3 of Thunder Bay's homeless population are from out of province.
-Together we aim to understand why so many people leave their home provinces, why they come to Thunder Bay, why they stay, and what factors predict if they stay and for how long.
+This was a SSHRC PEG-funded (2021-2022) mixed-methods study in formal partnership with the Thunder Bay District Social Services Administration Board and Dr. Rebecca Schiff (Health Sciences), Dr. Vijay Mago (Computer Science), and Dr. Travis Hay (History).
+The project sought to understand why roughly two-thirds of people experiencing homelessnes in the City of Thunder Bay reported being from out of town or province. population are from out of town.

-Gokani, R., Thibault, J., & Sweers, B. (forthcoming).
+Gokani, R., Thibault, J., & Sweers, B. (under review).
 Insights into the human face of basic income: experiences with the Ontario Basic Income Pilot in Thunder Bay, Canada.